ClaireKoenig/SexIdentification/README.md

 # Analysis of the data using the Shiny interface

 a.
 Open the User_Interface_Sex_Identification.R file using R studio.

 b.
 Click on “Run App”.

-c.
-The Shiny app window opens.
+c.The Shiny app window opens.

 ![image](https://github.com/ClaireKoenig/SexIdentification/assets/134442809/d6cbfad4-3637-4a59-9068-ed4fa0c84a00)